-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification MM 6.5-45 Prior to issuance of a certificate of occupancy for any Phase III project, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 6.5-17, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification MM 6.5-2 In assessing the impact of the project on the Phase III network, it was determined that H Street between Street A and the I-5 Ramps was already widened in Phase II to accommodate growth in traffic, and it would be difficult to widen more, due to right-of-way constraints.
+As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impacts 6.5-11 and 12, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 6.5-17, then prior to the issuance of the certificate of occupancy for the development, the Port applicant shall widen Street A between H Street and Street C to a four-lane Class I Collector, or similar improvements which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
-As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-The additional roadway capacity would facilitate the flow of project traffic.
-If the applicant is responsible for constructing the improvement, they would be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
-Port Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy for any Phase III Project City Engineer Port or City depending on jurisdiction of the development
+If it is determined that a proposed development will trigger Significant Impact 6.5-11 or 12, then To to accommodate traffic from the project and to provide another route to I-5, the Port applicant, prior to issuance of the first certificate of occupancy for the development, shall extend E Street from the RCC Driveway to west of Bay Boulevard.
+The segment shall be built as a two-lane Class III Collector, or implement similar improvement(s) which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with Port Applicant Prior to issuance of the First Building Permit or Final Map for Phase II Project of the development that triggers the impact and the First Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development